Closed approximate subgroups: compactness, amenability and approximate lattices: Introduction

 \section{Introduction}

 As defined by Tao \cite{MR2501249}, a $K$-approximate subgroup of a group $G$ is a subset $A$ that is symmetric $A=A^{-1}$, contains the identity, and satisfies $AA \subset FA$ for some finite subset $F \subset G$ with $|F| \leq K$.
 In a seminal paper \cite{MR2833482} Hrushovski showed that approximate subgroups are closely related to neighbourhoods of the identity in locally compact groups.
 Breuillard--Green--Tao \cite{MR3090256} subsequently used his ideas in combination with techniques originating from Gleason's and Yamabe's work on Hilbert's 5th problem to prove a theorem describing the structure of arbitrary finite approximate subgroups.
-Their work was extended in Kreilton-Carolino's thesis \cite{MR3438951} to handle approximate groups that are relatively compact neighbourhoods of the identity in an arbitrary locally compact group.
+Their work was extended in Kreitlon Carolino's thesis \cite{MR3438951} to handle approximate groups that are relatively compact neighbourhoods of the identity in an arbitrary locally compact group.

 The goal of this paper is to further investigate properties of \emph{infinite} approximate subgroups.
 We will prove several results in this direction.
 In particular we will show (Theorem \ref{Theorem: Closed-approximate-subgroup theorem general form} below) that closed approximate subgroups of locally compact groups are commensurable to homomorphic images of open approximate groups in a possibly different locally compact ambient group.
 This can be seen as an analogue of the classical theorem of Cartan asserting that closed subgroups of Lie groups are Lie subgroups.
-In turn this enables us to refine the main result of Kreilton-Carolino's thesis \cite{MR3438951} by removing the assumption that the relatively compact approximate groups studied there have non-empty interior (Theorem \ref{Theorem: Structure of compact approximate subgroups} below).
+In turn this enables us to refine the main result of Kreitlon Carolino's thesis \cite{MR3438951} by removing the assumption that the relatively compact approximate groups studied there have non-empty interior (Theorem \ref{Theorem: Structure of compact approximate subgroups} below).
+We will also prove (Theorem \ref{Theorem: Structure amenable approximate subgroups}) a structure theorem in the spirit of the Breuillard--Green--Tao theorem (\cite{MR3090256}) for \emph{amenable} closed approximate subgroups of locally compact groups.
+This applies, in particular, to all closed approximate subgroups of amenable locally compact groups.